OWASP/www-policy/operational/events.md

 # Events Policy

 ## Safe and Fun Networking
 All OWASP events must be conducted in a manner consistent with the OWASP Mission, Principles and [Code of Conduct](/www-policy/operational/code-of-conduct).
-To ensure a safe, consistent learning and networking experience, OWASP events shall conform to the [Conference & Event Attendee Policy](/www-policy/operational/conferences-events) and in particular its Anti-Harrassment Policies.
+To ensure a safe, consistent learning and networking experience, OWASP events shall conform to the [Conference & Event Attendee Policy](/www-policy/operational/conferences-events) and in particular its Anti-Harrassment provisions.
 Additionally, organizers are required to follow the OWASP Foundation [Privacy Policy](/www-policy/operational/privacy) and ensure GDPR compliance.

 ## Speaker/Trainer policy